cekuaione/cekuai/DEPLOYMENT_OPTIMIZATION.md

 ## Root Cause
 The issue was caused by:
 1. **Next.js Standalone Output**: The `output: "standalone"` configuration was causing build issues
+2. **Missing DevDependencies**: Dockerfile was removing devDependencies before build, but TypeScript and other build tools are needed
-2. **Memory Usage**: Build process was consuming too much memory
+3. **Memory Usage**: Build process was consuming too much memory
-3. **Build Context Size**: Large build context was causing space issues
+4. **Build Context Size**: Large build context was causing space issues
-4. **Missing Route Files**: Build was failing to generate route.js files for API routes
+5. **Missing Route Files**: Build was failing to generate route.js files for API routes

 ## Solutions Implemented